 Ares scones bread?

-In my eyes, although they are between a bread and a cake, because of the heavy butter content and the classic sweet topping, they are cakes.
-If we were talking about the savoury variety, like the tattie scones discussed in my last post, I’d call them breads.
+A form of enriched bread, to my eyes, they are cakes.
+If we were talking about the savoury variety, like the tattie scones discussed in my last post, I might call them cheesy buns.

 Did you know that scones have the added bonus of a joke?

 This won’t work with people who pronounce scone like ‘own’.
 With thanks to my colleague Catherine Hill.